Appetizers Pizza Recipes Savory

 As a vegetarian myself, I wanted to create a meatless alternative to the pizza roll recipes already available online, most of which contain pepperoni, bacon, or other types of meat.

 This veggie-friendly version features marinara sauce, mozzarella cheese, and a mix of dried and fresh herbs.
-For a vegan option, you can try substituting vegan cheese and a vegan egg wash alternative, although I can’t personally vouch for this method.
+For a vegan option, you can substitute vegan cheese and a vegan egg wash alternative.

 Cheese pizza rolls arranged on a sheet of parchment